Live Laparoscopic Video Retrieval with Compressed Uncertainty: Methods

-Practically speaking, any of the $2^{d_{u}}$ binary masks of $k$ uncertain bits can be indexed by a binary array of size $d_{u}$; we propose to do this using the lexicographic order position written in base 2 (Figure \ref{fig:combrank}).
+A proof sketch for this result is given in the supplementary material, section E. Practically speaking, any of the $2^{d_{u}}$ binary masks of $k$ uncertain bits can be indexed by a binary array of size $d_{u}$; we propose to do this using the lexicographic order position written in base 2 (Figure \ref{fig:combrank}).

 Storing this \textbf{compressed mask} instead of the mask itself preserves space - however restoring the mask using its index is not trivial: this is referred to as the \textbf{combination unranking} problem.